 quickly and that is smaller than you can afford, and sock away the rest.
 And dump the gas guzzler for something smaller and more efficient, keep your car after it’s paid off, or go from a two-car to a one-car home.

-Next the book takes you through specific tactics for individual setbacks such a too much debt, one step at a time.
+Thanks again to Chatzky and Roizen for sharing these financial pointers.
+Next, the book takes you through specific tactics for individual setbacks.
+Helping you address each problem, such a too much debt, one step at a time.
 I hope that these financial catch-up strategies help get you motivated to improve your finances.
-You climb a mountain by putting one foot in front of the other and this book helps you climb your financial mountains an get reach your goals.
+You climb a mountain by putting one foot in front of the other.
+This book helps you climb your financial mountains and reach your goals.